blog posts

 Clustering servers

-Today’s servers can purchase with full redundancy to keep the server functioning if parts fail.
+Today’s servers can be purchased redundantly to keep the server functioning if parts fail.
 However, the vital thing to note about component redundancy is that the system’s periodic evaluation process increases, and some models lack software mechanisms that intelligently distribute heavy processing loads between different servers.

 Accordingly, companies use a concept called clustering.
-Clustering refers to the grouping of servers that can balance workloads, simplify maintenance and prevent failure and loss of a network or set of services.
+Clustering refers to grouping servers that can balance workloads, simplify maintenance, and prevent failure and loss of a network or set of services.
 For example, Windows Servers 2019 and 2022 offer a functional feature called Failover Clustering, which provides high app availability.

-The critical thing about physical clustering is that nearly 5 to 10 years ago, the above approach was quite popular, but today most companies use the virtual clustering approach.
+The critical thing about physical clustering is that the above approach was quite popular 5 to 10 years ago, but today, most companies use the virtual clustering approach.
 In this case, if one server fails, running programs will automatically redirect to another server.
 However, to achieve this, the application must support the feature.

 Microsoft Hyper-V, VMware vSphere, and Citrix Hypervisor (XenServer) are a few examples of popular virtual clustering software used in data centers today.

-These platforms can group platforms to access servers and workstations.
-Workstation access is usually done in a concept called virtual desktop infrastructure (VDI).
+These platforms can be used as group platforms to access servers and workstations.
+Workstation access is usually done using virtual desktop infrastructure (VDI).

 Figure 3

-Typically, each host is similar to other hosts in clusters, has its hypervisor, and can access shared resources such as bandwidth, storage space, and percussion power.
-Most virtual solution providers allow users to download their hypervisor and use it for free, as each host and its hypervisor operates independently of other hosts.
+Typically, each host is similar to others in clusters, has its hypervisor, and can access shared resources such as bandwidth, storage space, and percussion power.
+Most virtual solution providers allow users to download their hypervisor and use it for free, as each host and its hypervisor operate independently of others.

 However, when hosts work together simultaneously, they form a cluster, and the service that connects these hosts ensures high availability.
-High accessibility feature is one of the criteria that provides virtual solutions with many advertising maneuvers.
+A high accessibility feature is a criterion that provides virtual solutions with many advertising maneuvers.

 Switches

 Until this part of the article, we saw how to achieve the principle of high availability in computing and storage space.
 However, another essential thing to note is that there may be a definite problem and disability for links between switches responsible for linking hosts and savers.
-So we need to think about solving this problem to preserve the principle of high accessibility.
+So, we must consider solving this problem to preserve the principle of high accessibility.

-However, if a link breaks down, STP will repeat the calculation process and allow the frames to be moved via an additional link, but it will cause a tangible drop in network performance.
+However, if a link breaks down, STP will repeat the calculation process and allow the frames to be moved via an additional link, which will cause a tangible drop in network performance.

-As shown in Figure 4, it is possible to bypass all switches within a network by making redundancy on the web.
-Sometimes the distribution layer or main layer may crash and send information incompletely.
-Usually, buying additional buttons for these layers is costly, and if the daily business set is heavy, the problems should resolve quickly.
-In such circumstances, it is redundancy that ensures that business activities will continue in the event of failure.
+As shown in Figure 4, bypassing all network switches by creating redundancy on the web is possible.
+Sometimes, the distribution lr main layer may crash and send information incompletely.
+Usually, buying additional buttons for these layers is costly, and if the daily business set is heavy, the problems should be resolved quickly.
+In such circumstances, redundancy ensures that business activities will continue in the event of failure.

 Figure 4